Keyboard shortcuts

 Semantic Versioning

-Both crates follow Semantic Versioning 2.0.0.
-While the crates are currently at 0.y.z — which SemVer treats as explicitly unstable — this project uses patch, minor, and major increments as compatibility signals as documented on this page.
-A 0.y.z version is not a license to make arbitrary breaking changes in patches.
+Both crates follow Semantic Versioning 2.0.0, adapted to the pre-1.0 phase.
+While the crates are at 0.y.z — which SemVer treats as explicitly unstable — this project uses version increments as deliberate compatibility signals; a 0.y.z version is not a license to make arbitrary breaking changes in patches.

 Patch releases (0.MINOR.PATCH)